 One more part of Chine needs to be mentioned: the south.
 This is cut off from the rest of the country by a chain of mountains which curl round the southern coastal regions and separating them from the Yangtze region to the north.

 Another river, the Xi, flows into the sea in the south.
 It is smaller than the other two but still a major waterway, and like them has its source in the western mountains before heading south.
-Its fertile delta region has been one of the key economic centres of China in the past millennium.
+Its fertile delta region has been one of the key economic centers of China in the past millennium.

 Much of the rest of southern China is hilly and isolated.
 Communications with the north have been easier by sea than inland over the hills.